Skip to main content

 While the bump itself may seem small, the underlying infection can have serious consequences for your oral health.

-In this article, we'll discuss what a dental fistula is, the causes, symptoms, and most importantly, the treatment options available to help you get back to a healthy smile.
+Here we discuss what a dental fistula is, the causes, symptoms, and most importantly, the treatment options available to help you get back to a healthy smile.

 How to Identify A Dental Fistula